 If you are aged 80 years or over: the target blood pressure is usually below 145/85 mmHg during waking hours.
 Going too low is not ideal, as this could cause dizziness, resulting in a fall.
 However, recent studies suggest that an even lower blood pressure target of less than 120 mmHg may be more appropriate for older people aged 75 years plus.

-Only 30-40% of people with hypertension achieve their goal blood pressure.
+Only 30-40% of people with high blood pressure achieve their goal blood pressure.
 This is due to a number of reasons, including:

 – not following diet and lifestyle advice